ebwolf/secret_santa/README.md

   2. Stateful (each time you enter the same Santa name, you get the same person to buy for)
   3. There must be at least two people in the initial set (for Part 1)
   4. All names will be unique
      a.
-Capitalization will always be consistent "Rudolph"
+Capitalization will always be consistent. e.g., "Rudolph"
      b.
 Names will be in ASCII (no Unicode or Punycode)
   5. Number of Santa assignments will be small, so complexity is not a concern